The Sword of Reckoning: Chapter 1 Sneak Peek

 “That’s right.
 Just two years younger than me and I’m referred to as the old fart.”

 “Neeever.
-Don’t mess with Samson’s power beard.”
+Don’t ever mess with Samson’s power beard.”
 His smile never reached his hazel eyes.
 Noah didn’t appreciate someone telling him what to do in the looks department.
-Although he definitely was in the handsome man vicinity, with wide shoulders, muscular arms necessary to apprehend scumbags, he always carried this sullen expression as though put on time out in the corner.
-Perhaps in another circumstance she may have accepted his date invites.
+Although he definitely was in the realm of handsome, with those broad shoulders, and muscular arms necessary to apprehend scumbags, he always carried this sullen expression as though put on time-out in the corner.
+Perhaps in a different universe, she might’ve accepted his date invites.
 But she never mixed business with pleasure, or as she delicately put it, Don’t eat where you shit.
 Too many anomalies if something went wrong with a relationship, which she avoided like the plague.
-Noah stopped asking her out, finally taking the hint.
+Noah eventually stopped asking her out, finally taking the hint.

 “Now, about the head…meaning…” He pointed to the victim.”…that head.”